yourlegacy/yourlegacy/_posts/2014-04-28-toronto-raptors-perfect-team.md

 Jettison something that isn’t working for you and eliminate waste.
 You might not be a GM or Director of Operations and have the power to fire (or trade) colleagues or employees that don’t work or mesh well with your corporate culture, but what you can do is talk and be open.
 Express what’s working, what’s not working and how to compromise.
 If this doesn’t work, don’t depend on these people.

-Like the Gay trade, having the right colleagues (or teammates) make a difference.
+Like the Gay trade, having the right colleagues (or teammates) makes a difference.
 You spend more time with these people than your family so you have to find the right balance between chemistry, skills and working ability.
 With the right team, everyone can play to each other’s strengths.
 Most people can work (and work well), but the thing is to get the right teammates that fit into the culture, corporate or otherwise.

-This strategy can also work with friends that waste your time or a negative influence on your life.
+This strategy can also work with friends that waste your time or have a negative influence on your life.

 ## They actually have stars